Last Updated : June 2019

 - Vendor agrees to develop, implement, maintain and use appropriate administrative, technical and physical measures to preserve the confidentiality, security, and integrity and availability of all maintained or transmitted data.

-- Vendor agrees to only use University data, systems, resources, integrations, and access solely for the original purpose for which it was intended as
+- Vendor agrees to only use University data, systems, resources, integrations, and access solely for the original purpose for which it was intended as defined in any contract that exists between the Vendor and the University.

 - Vendor will not mine or share University data with any third party without written permission from the University.